abdulmeLINK/keras-image-processing/README.md

 ```

 ## Create Neural Network
-When you run createModel.py the process will create a .model file and while you testing the test images you will use this file.
+This chunk of code optimizes your model.
+Different kind of settings can be performed by changing arguments.

 ```python
 history = model.fit(X, y, batch_size=64, epochs=40, validation_split=0.1)

 ```

-In this line you can change the configs for your usage.
+In this line you can change the configs according your usage.

 ## Testing The Model With Images
-If you want to test your model you should run the testWithImg.py
+testWithImg.py used to test images.

 ```python
 CATEGORIES = ["classOne", "classTwo","classThree","empty"] # categories you have.
 Should be in same order...